 Here are 12 practical examples of the Rsync command in Unix/Linux systems.

 -eoption to specify the remote shell.
-The below command will use ssh as remote shell:
+The below command will use ssh as a remote shell:

 If the SSH server on destination is running on non-standard port use this tutorial to connect rsync over non-standard port.

-- Update file only if the source is newer: Use
+- Update file only if the source is newer

 --updateoption to update file on remote only if there is a newer version is local.
 The Rsync will create a file on the destination if not exists.
-Also update file on the destination of a local timestamp is newer than the remote system file.
+Also, the update file on the destination of a local timestamp is newer than the remote system file.

-- Exclude specific files with Rsync: You can specify a file or pattern with
+- Exclude specific file or directory with Rsync

 --exclude=PATTERNoption to exclude from rsync.